Augustas Pečiukevičius

-Augustas Pečiukevičius (born 2 December 1991) is a Lithuanian professional basketball player for Kangoeroes Mechelen of the BNXT League.
+Augustas Pečiukevičius (born 2 December 1991) is a Lithuanian professional basketball player who last played for Kangoeroes Mechelen of the BNXT League.
 He plays the point guard and shooting guard positions.

 Professional career

 On 19 August 2021 Pečiukevičius signed with Básquet Coruña.

 International career

 Pečiukevičius represented the Lithuanian youth squads twice.
 He won bronze medal with the U-16 National Team in 2007 FIBA Europe Under-16 Championship and silver medal with the U-18 National Team in 2008 FIBA Europe Under-18 Championship.